CryptoGraphics/VerthashMiner/README.md

 ### Comments inside a config file

 - Comments can be in C format, e.g. `/* some stuff */`, with a `//` at the start of the line, or in shell format (`#`).

-### Raw device list configuration file format:
-This option affects OpenCL device configuration only.
-There can be a case when all OpenCL devices return the same PCIeBusId and it will be impossible to distinguish between them.
-If there will be duplicate PCIeBusIds on the same platform, then miner will automatically switch to the `raw device list format`
-All possible Device/Platform configurations will be listed.
-A `DeviceIndex` option will used instead of `PCIeBusId` and `PlatformIndex`.
-If Device has more than one platform available, all duplicates must be handled manually.
-**Note:** The order in which devices are listed is platform implementation defined.
-Prefer to use PCIeBusId version whenever possible.

-- **DeviceIndex**
-Specifies a Device/Platform combination from the list.

-- **Generating a configuration file with raw device list**
-`VerthashMiner -G your_config_file.conf`

 ## Building VerthashMiner